azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 ```

 We created an instance of ```MockedWebservice``` inside our test and pass it to the ```ProductListViewModel```.
 Next, we invoke the ```populateProducts``` function on the view model and then check to make sure that the ```fetchProducts``` on the mockedWebservice instance was called.
 Finally, the test checks the products property of the ````ProductListViewModel``` instance to make sure that is is populated correctly.

-I have seen hundreds of these kind of tests implemented in large projects.
-There is a lot of things wrong with the above test.
-First, we are testing the view model.
-There is no need to test a view model through a unit test, since it does not contain any logic or behavior.
-There are no business rules implemented in view models.

->> You will have a much better return on your investment, if you write an end to end test for your view models instead of unit testing them.

-Another problem with the above test is that it is not testing the behavior but the implementation.
+The problem with the above test is that it is not testing the behavior but the implementation.
 The following line of code is an implementation detail.

 ```swift
 verify(mockedWebService.fetchProducts()).wasCalled()